Aaron Berechiah of Modena

-Aaron Berechiah ben Moses ben Nehemiah of Modena (1549-1639) was an Italian cabalist.
-He is the author of Ma'abar Yabboḳ, which contains dissertations on separation, purity, and holiness.
+Aaron Berechiah ben Moses ben Nehemiah of Modena (1549-1639) was an Italian kabbalist.
+He is the author of Ma'avar Yabboḳ, the primary source text for Jewish burial practices.

 Biography

 Aaron Berachiah was a pupil of Rabbi Hillel of Modena (surnamed Ḥasid we-Ḳaddosh, that is, "The Pious and Holy") and of the Italian Kabbalist Rabbi Menahem Azariah of Fano.
-He was an associate of Rabbi Yehuda Aryeh de Modena and Rabbi Israel Sarug who was a student of the Safed Kabbalist Isaac Luria.
+He was a nephew of Rabbi Yehuda Aryeh de Modena and a student of Rabbi Israel Sarug who was a student of the Safed Kabbalist Isaac Luria.
 His brother-in-law was Rabbi Yosef Yedidya Krami, the author of Kanaf Renanim.

-His work was Ashmoret haBoḳer (1624), complied for a prayer group.
-At the request of the Ḥebrah Ḳaddisha (Burial Society) at Mantua he instituted rites for them.
-Added to these are prayers to be offered for the sick and the dead, as well as rules for their treatment.
-To avert possible criticism for failing to discuss these themes philosophically, he makes use of the statement of Isaac Arama in his book Aḳedat Yiẓḥaḳ (chap. xxv.): "Reason must surrender some of its rights to the divine revelations which are superior to it."

 Persecution by the Church

 He was arrested and imprisoned in 1636 for possessing forbidden books, namely, those singled out for censorship, expurgation or confiscation because of passages putatively critical of Christians.
 In his defense, he stated:

-I have nothing else to say, but because the Holy Inquisition tolerates us in its States, consequently we are also allowed to own these books, which deal with our ceremonies, because it is impossible for us to live in these countries if we do not have books that teach us the principles of our faith, and although Your Lordship told us that Clemente VIII promulgated the bull that banned a number of books from the Jews, to my knowledge this bull has never been enforced, neither were the books confiscated from the Jews.
-Furthermore, even [Christian] preachers sometimes cite the Shulchan Aruch, Rav Alfassi, or similar books to convince the Jews [to convert] and they could not do this if we were prohibited to read or to own these books.'

 Books

-Berechiah authored a number of works: